iamkindakool/STAT107_Team-3_Predicting-Recessions/README.md

 #Data_Cleaning01.Rmd: R markdown file used to clean and combine the three datasets into one.

-#Final report.Rmd: the R Markdown with the report
+#Final report.Rmd(Final Report(1).Rmd is the latest version of the final report): the R Markdown with the report
 - For the data visualizations, we tried to have a map of the unemployment rate and do a graph with the years to see if spikes in the rate were because of recessions.
  However, we were having trouble importing the combined dataset from Data_Cleaning01 into the final report.